Tue Nov. 26th

 On the basis of presentation of

-a. the chosen phenomena
+a. the chosen

 b. the chosen ‘time-scale’ or speed